GrupoDiana/BRT-Documentation/docs/osc/resources.md

 #### Example

-BeRTA receives and echoes back to all subscribiers but the sender: `/resources/loadBRIR BRIR1 c:/tmp/BRIR.sofa 15 0.005 0.001 0.5 0.01`
+BeRTA receives and echoes back to all subscribiers but the sender: `/resources/loadBRIR BRIR1 c:/tmp/BRIR.sofa 0.005 0.001 0.5 0.01`

-BeRTA sends back to the sender: `/control/actionResult /resources/loadBRIR BRIR1 true BRIR BRIR1 loaded successfully, with a spatial resolution of 15, from the file: c:/tmp/BRIR.sofa` or `/control/actionResult /resources/loadBRIR BRIR1 false BRIR sofa file couldn't be loaded from c:/tmp/BRIR.sofa`.
+BeRTA sends back to the sender: `/control/actionResult /resources/loadBRIR BRIR1 true BRIR BRIR1 loaded successfully from the file: c:/tmp/BRIR.sofa` or `/control/actionResult /resources/loadBRIR BRIR1 false BRIR sofa file couldn't be loaded from c:/tmp/BRIR.sofa`.

+!!! alert "Changes from BeRTA v3.11.0"
+    From BeRTA v3.11.0 onwards, the _spatial resolution_ parameter has been removed, as a BRIR is no longer interpolated when loaded.

 <!----------------------------------------------------------------------------------->
 <hr style="border:1px solid gray">